 It is designed for climate and energy staff, community workers, organisers and activists.
 It covers approaches to work with both enthusiastic and less engaged communities.
 All participants will have time to work on developing their own actions plans for work after the course.

-Concessionary rates of are available for students, pensioners and the unemployed.
-Please contact us at firstname.lastname@example.org for further details.
+Concessionary rates are available for students, pensioners and the unemployed.
+Please contact firstname.lastname@example.org for further details.

 Tailored courses can be arranged for groups at a date and location to suit you.